sajmoni/pixi-ex/docs/api/getAllChildren.md

 ## Returns

-(array): A flat list of display objects which has this display object as an ancestor.
+(array): A flat list of display objects which has this display object as an ancestor, including the original display object.